Though the episode cuts back and forth between the following settings, for simplicity's sake they are each presented here in turn.

 Shae resurfaces in a potentially extremely dangerous place — Tyrion's personal apartments.
 She hears Tyrion out about his involvement with Ros, now Littlefinger's spy, and makes him accidentally confess that he is attracted to young Sansa Stark.
 Naturally, Shae doesn't take such a thing in stride.

-, Robb and Catelyn receive two letters containing the eponymous "dark words" - one detailing the events at Winterfell and the disappearance / assumed death of the Stark boys, the other informing them that Catelyn's father, Lord Hoster, has died.
+In the Riverlands, Robb and Catelyn receive two letters containing the eponymous "dark words" — one detailing the events at Winterfell and the disappearance/assumed death of Bran and Rickon, while the other informs them that Catelyn's father, Lord Hoster, has died.
 Robb's party sets out to Riverrun to attend Lord Hoster's funeral service, leaving Roose Bolton behind to attend to Harrenhal.
 Lord Karstark starts expressing serious doubts about the possibility of a victory, calling the journey to Riverrun a "distraction" and telling Robb he lost the war the moment he married Talisa.

 - Absolute Cleavage: Cersei mocks Margaery's tendency towards it, saying a single fabric sample should provide enough material for her wedding dress.